kwameopareasiedu/react-simple-widgets/README.md

 Widgets here operate on list data

--   [ListView](docs/list-view.md) - A widget that provides responsive display of tabular data
+-   [ListView](src/collection/list-view/usage.md) - A widget that displays a list of items in a responsive tabular form
 -   [ObjectView](src/collection/object-view/usage.md) - A widget that renders an object's data in a tabular form